How to Get Video Game Grants

 1. Creation, the project is creative and artistic that meets the highest standard of excellence.

-2. Your project have to have a good engagement with but not limited to a specific art form.
-Special attention is given towards projects that can extend the art to underserved population.
+2. Your project must have a good engagement, but not limited to a specific art form.
+If your project can extend the art to underserved population, then you will get special attention.

 3. This means that the project includes artistic activities that can foster community interaction in public places.